slatedocs/slate/source/includes/_attribution.md

 timestamp     | false    | int    | UNIX timestamp in seconds

 <aside class="notice">
-* Both Android ID and Google Advertising ID are required unless the device only has Android ID available.
+* Both Android ID and Google Advertising ID are *required* in every request unless the device only has Android ID available, in which case the single Android ID (uuid) parameter may be sent.
 </aside>